2024 California Election Results For Cannabis Candidates & Measures

 Assembly District 27 (Merced, Los Banos, Madera) – ENDORSE SORIA

-Incumbent Democrat Esmerelda Soria faces a strong challenge from Republican Joanna Garcia Rose in this district.
+Incumbent Democrat Esmeralda Soria faces a strong challenge from Republican Joanna Garcia Rose in this district.
 Soria supported licensed cannabusinesses on Fresno City Council, and she voted well in her first term in the legislature.
-TOO CLOSE TO CALL.
+SORIA WINS.

 Assembly District 40 (Santa Clarita) – ENDORSE SCHIAVO

 Democratic incumbent Pilar Schiavo faces Republican challenger Patrick Lee Gipson in this hotly contested race.
 Schiavo is a progressive Democrat supported by friend-of-cannabis and former Assemblymember Tom Ammiano.
 She votes well.
-TOO CLOSE TO CALL.
+SCHIAVO WINS.

 Assembly District 47 (Rural San Bernardino and Riverside Counties) – ENDORSE WALLIS

 Here young Republican incumbent Greg Wallis faces a challenge from Democrat Christy Holstege, a Palm Springs City Council Member that Wallis narrowly beat in their last match up.
 Holstege, who describes herself as a “social justice attorney,” has been supportive of cannabis development in pot-friendly Palm Springs.
 Wallis had a near-perfect voting record in his first term in the legislature.
-TOO CLOSE TO CALL.
+WALLIS WINS.

 Assembly District 54 – (Los Angeles, Montebello, Commerce) – ENDORSE GONZALEZ